 The dollar figures given below for research and BASS accounts were adjusted accordingly on this date.

-This Recharge Center is reviewed by the University periodically to ensure it is in compliance with all applicable federal and state regulations, including the Uniform Guidance (2 CFR § 200), as well as the Federal Cost Accounting Standards and applicable University policy.
+The Computer Services Recharge Center (CSRC) is reviewed by the University periodically to ensure it is in compliance with all applicable federal and state regulations, including the Uniform Guidance (2 CFR § 200), as well as the Federal Cost Accounting Standards and applicable University policy.
 Rates are adjusted annually to ensure that the Recharge Center is operating on a strict cost recovery basis.
 The current rate is $621 per Full Time Equivalent (FTE) per month.
 Rates apply to each user and are charged based upon each person’s salary distribution, e.g., if a person works 50% on one project and 50% on another during the month, each project pays 50% of the fee for that month.
 All employees and students are assessed the same rate without regard to their salary source (federal, state, foundation, commercial).
 No additional fees are charged and all services included within the Recharge Center are available to all users.

 General Computing Environment

 The department’s computing environment includes over 1000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art workstations and clusters for graphics- and compute-intensive research.
 Departmental servers provide compute service, disk space, email, CVS (version control software), web service, database services, backups, and many other services.
 All systems are integrated by means of high-speed networks, described below, and are supported by a highly skilled technical staff who provide a consistent computing environment throughout the department.
 Each student is assigned a computer, with computer assignments based on the students’ research or teaching assignments and their seniority within the department.
 In addition to the departmental servers and office systems, our research laboratories contain a wide variety of specialized equipment and facilities.